 Up to 25% premium refund may be available when CMHC Mortgage Loan Insurance is used to finance an Energy-Efficient Home.

 |Loan-to-Value||Premium on Total Loan||Premium on Increase to Loan Amount for Portability|

 |Up to and including 80%||2.40%||6.05%|

 |90.01% to 95% —

 Non-Traditional Down Payment**

-Premiums in Manitoba, Ontario and Quebec are subject to provincial sales tax.
+Premiums in Manitoba, Quebec, Ontario and Saskatchewan are subject to provincial sales tax.
 The provincial sales tax cannot be added to the loan amount.

 ** Down Payment Requirements — Traditional sources of down payment include: Applicant’s savings, RRSP withdrawal, funds borrowed against proven assets, sweat equity (<50% of min. required equity), land unencumbered, proceeds from sale of another property, non-repayable gift from immediate relative, equity grant (non-repayable grant from federal, provincial or municipal agency).
 Non-traditional sources of down payment include: Any source that is arm’s length to and not tied to the purchase or sale of the property, such as borrowed funds, gifts and 100% sweat equity.